STRATEGIC THINKING WEEKLY

 Open your last substantive AI conversation

-Apply the 3 tests
+Apply the 3 core tests

 Does it answer a specific decision?
 Is there an explicit boundary?
 Is a penalty clear?
+Be honest.
+Most outputs fail at least one.

-If it fails any test, try this prompt:
+If it fails, try this reframe prompt

 "Reframe this as a decision I need to make.
 What's the specific choice, what are the constraints I'm working within, and what's the cost of getting this wrong?"